 There are many ways to continue building your project as you query data and create new tables.

-The menu in the top left of the project tool contains a comprehensive list of all available project operations, which will be disabled if they can't be performed given the current state of the project.
+The top left menu of the project tool contains buttons with some of the project-level actions you can take, and displays your access level to this project.
+These will be disabled or hidden if they aren't relevant given the current state of the project.

-Many of these operations are also accessible via right clicking on different elements of the minimap and throughout the the project.
-You might have an easier time finding an action you're looking for if you right click in context of a node
+Node-level operations are accessible via the top right of the project tool menu, or by right clicking on different elements of the left panel.
+You might have an easier time finding an action you're looking for if you right click the item you are trying to work with.

-If you ever get lost, you can click the search icon in the top and input the name of a node to jump to it.
+If you ever get lost, you can click the search icon in the top of the left panel and input the name of a node to jump to it.